jengelh/libhx/doc/string_ops.rst

 they always take the length of the entire buffer specified by ``dest``, instead of just the length that is to be written.
 The functions guarantee that the buffer is ``'\0'``-terminated.

-``HX_strnlen`` will return the length of the input string or the upper bound given by ``max``, whichever is less.
-It will not attempt to access more than this many bytes in the input buffer.

 Allocation-related